sut-ai/notes/notebooks/11_temporal_probability_models/index.md

 Given a sequence of observations, we might wish to find the sequence of states that is most likely to have generated those observations.
 ## Recall: The Hidden Markov Model
 A Markov chain is useful when we need to compute a probability for a sequence of observable events.
 In many cases, however, the events we are interested in are **hidden**: we don’t observe them directly.
-A hidden Markov model (HMM) allows us to talk about both observed events Hidden Markov model (like words that we see in the input) and hidden events (like part-of-speech tags) that we think of as causal factors in our probabilistic model.
+A hidden Markov model (HMM) allows us to talk about both observed events Hidden Markov model (like words that we see in the input) and hidden events (like part-of-speech tags) that we think of as causal factors in our probabilistic model [2].

 | ![HMM](./assets/hmm.jpg) |
 |:--:|